apache/spark/docs/sql-ref-syntax-qry-select-usedb.md

 ---

 ### Description
-`USE` statement is used to set a current database.
-After a current database is set, the unqualified database artifacts such as tables, functions  and views that are referenced by SQLs are resolved from the current database.
+`USE` statement is used to set the current database.
+After the current database is set, the unqualified database artifacts such as tables, functions and views that are referenced by SQLs are resolved from the current database.
 The default database name is 'default'.